6Viper/Vasco-Dublin/README.md

 ### Frameworks, Libraries & Programs Used

 - [Google Fonts](https://fonts.google.com/ "Link to Google Fonts")
-    - Google fonts was used to import the fonts "Special Elite", "Open Sans", "Oswald" and "Nosifer" into the style.css file.
+    - Google fonts was used to import the fonts "Open Sans" and "Playfair" into the style.css file.
 These fonts were used throughout the project.
 - [Font Awesome](https://fontawesome.com/ "Link to FontAwesome")
-     - Font Awesome was used on almost all pages throughout the website to import icons (e.g. social media icons) for UX purposes.
+     - Font Awesome was used on all pages of this website to import icons to the footer (social media icons) for UX purposes.
 - [GitPod](https://gitpod.io/ "Link to GitPod homepage")
      - GitPod was used for writing code, commiting, and then pushing to GitHub.
 - [GitHub](https://github.com/ "Link to GitHub")
-     - GitHub was used to store the project after pushing
+     - GitHub was used to store the project after pushing.
 - [Figma](https://www.figma.com/ "Link to Figma homepage")
      - Figma was used to create the concept art during the design phase of the project.